 Single ventricle congenital heart defects are rare disorders in children affecting one lower chamber of the heart.
 Children born with one of these defects are among the most complex congenital heart problems, facing multiple surgeries and ongoing care throughout their lifetime.
-Researchers at the Texas Center for Pediatric and Congenital Heart Disease, in collaboration with partners at the Dell Medical School, want to identify the unmet needs of people diagnosed with one of these defects.
+Researchers at the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between Dell Children’s Medical Center and UT Health Austin, in partnership with the Dell Medical School want to identify the unmet needs of people diagnosed with one of these defects.
 The goal is to design and provide the most meaningful and compassionate care for these patients.
 UT Health Austin congenital heart surgeon Carlos M. Mery, MD, MPH, leads the study and is here to tell us more.

 What exactly are single ventricle heart defects and what do patients with these defects face over their lifetime?

 Single ventricle heart defects are a type of congenital heart disease in which babies are born with only one functional lower chamber of the heart, instead of the normal two.
 It’s a serious disease that we cannot really cure, but with a series of open heart surgeries, we’re able to create a circulation compatible with life.
 Patients and families face a lifetime of challenges including multiple surgical procedures, cardiac catheterizations, hospital admissions, and close monitoring at home.
 A good number of these patients end up living in the hospital for the first 6 months of their lives, with all the challenges that come with that.